Daphne baksanica Pobed.

 The roots are purgative[

-An infusion of the bark and leaves are used in the treatment of cutaneous affections[
+An infusion of the bark and leaves are used as a wash in the treatment of cutaneous affections[

 ].
 The leaves are also used in the treatment of gonorrhoea and are applied to abscesses[